 Overall, the Cornish Rex are a healthy breed although they are recommended for an indoor life as their coat doesn’t offer them much protection from the harsh sun or cooler winter temperatures.

-If you have a Cornish Rex cat in your life, please share your experiences below.
+Have you ever met a Cornish Rex cat?
+Please share your experiences in the comments below.

 Image: Anna-Stina Takala via Flickr